SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### Step 23. getPaymentStatus

-Payment status must called immediately when the notificationUrl is called.
+Payment status must be called immediately when the notificationUrl is called.
 Failing to call payment status will cause the payment to be cancelled, resulting in an SMS being sent to the customer.
 The response in step 24 should be stored in the customer's session so that it can be displayed in the page that the backURL loads in step 28.

 ### Step 27.
 Open backURL

-This step is only triggered is a backURL was provided in the call to sendInvoice (step 9).
+This step is only triggered if a backURL was provided in the call to sendInvoice (step 9).